 Vietnam Traffic.
 Turns out it probably won’t kill you.

-Crossing the road in Saigon as a new-comer to the city really does put you out of your comfort zone.
+Crossing the road in Saigon/ Ho Chi Minh City as a new-comer really does put you out of your comfort zone.
 Not just a little outside but more like ten suburbs away.
 But the more you do it, like most things, the more comfortable it becomes.

-Incredibly after such tumultuous beginnings, and within a few hours only, I was completely at ease with the heaving throng of traffic.
+Incredibly after such tumultuous beginnings, and within only a few hours, I was completely at ease with the heaving throng of traffic.
 But there is a secret.

 There is calm within the chaos.
 Finding the sweet spot.